MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 # Create a new Teams app using Teams Toolkit

 You can build a new Teams app by using **Create a new Teams app** in Teams Toolkit.
 You can create basic Teams app and scenario based Teams app in Teams Toolkit.

-Basic Teams app is build on following capabilities:

-* Tab
-* Bot
-* Message extension

-Scenario based Teams app is build on following capabilities:

-* Notification bot
-* Command bot
-* SSO-enabled tab
-* SPFx tab
+Basic Teams app is build with capabilities such as tab, bot, message extension and scenario based Teams app is build with capabilities such as notification bot, command bot, SSO-enabled tab, and SPFx tab.

 ## Create a new Teams app